aofarrel/myco/doc/readme.md

 ## [4] Decontaminate
 Based on [clockwork's decontamination process](https://github.com/iqbal-lab-org/clockwork/wiki/Walkthrough-scripts-only#decontaminate-the-reads), which runs clockwork map_reads and clockwork remove_contam.
 I have combined these two calls into one WDL task that can run on multiple samples at once.
 The output is a group of decontaminated fastq files.

-This task can be run either one-sample-at-a-time or all at once, depending on the input less_scattering.

 ## [5a] Call variants
 Based on clockwork variant_call_single, which itself combines samtools, cotex, and minos.
 For each sample, the output is a single VCF file and a BAM file.